Analysis: Alysha Clark is leaving Seattle for D.C. So what’s next for the Storm in free agency?

 The 5-foot-11 forward outplayed her contract after signing a three-year, $252,400 extension in 2018.
 Her $85,800 salary last season was the seventh highest among the Storm.

-Clark, a two time WNBA all-defensive team selection, was one of the biggest bargains in the league considering she put up career highs in scoring (10.0 points per game), assists (2.7), field goal percentage (55.8%) and three-point field goal percentage (52.2%) last season.
+Clark, a two-time WNBA all-defensive team selection, was one of the biggest bargains in the league considering she put up career highs in scoring (10.0 points per game), assists (2.7), field-goal percentage (55.8%) and three-point field-goal percentage (52.2%) last season.

 Clark, who helped the Storm to two titles in the past three seasons, also ranks fourth all-time on the team in games played (273), fifth in assists (392), sixth in rebounds (928) and steals (203) and seventh in points (1,891).